verge-io/docs/docs/public/ProductGuide/menu.md

 dateCreated: 2023-06-07T14:22:38.870Z
 ---

-Welcome to the Product Guide for VergeIO.
+Welcome to the Product Guide for VeregOS.
 If you cannot find what you are looking for, please use the **search function at the top of the page**.

 You can also find a variety of content located in the [Knowledgebase](/public/kb).